Wawki/minion/docs/source/inside_minion.rst

 * We use MongoDB as our data store.

-* By default, our version of Minion is using Persona for authentication.
+* Our version of Minion is using Persona or LDAP for authentication.

 This stack corresponds to the diagram shown below.